solomon12354/Ping_flood_server_and_client_Windows/README.md

 [2] C/C++ socket程式設計教程之三：Windows下的socket程式 (Febuary 2019):https://www.796t.com/content/1549136912.html

+[3] How can i create a multithread in C for windows?
+(December 2011):https://stackoverflow.com/questions/8446757/how-can-i-create-a-multithread-in-c-for-windows

 # Warning:
 This project is used for the Academic Research only.
 Do not use it for attacking other computers.
 I am not responsible for all the illegal actions of other people who use this project.
 Thank you.